Credit Limit Management in iVendNext: Best Practices

 1. Introduction to Credit Limits

 A Credit Limit is the maximum amount of credit that a business is willing to extend to a customer.
 In iVendNext, credit limits are checked whenever a Sales Order or Sales Invoice is submitted.
-By setting appropriate credit limits, businesses can control exposure to financial risk, ensure timely payments, and maintain healthy customer relationships.
+By setting appropriate credit limits, businesses can control exposure to financial risk, ensure timely payments, and optimize credit policies.

 2. Setting Credit Limits in iVendNext